 Fighting Dangerous Driving Charges

-Many times as a criminal lawyer I can have a dangerous driving charge reduced to careless driving.
-I attempt this outcome only after all avenues to have the dangerous driving charge dismissed completely.
+Many times as a criminal lawyers we can have a dangerous driving charge reduced to careless driving.
+We attempt this outcome only after all avenues to have the dangerous driving charge dismissed completely have been investigated.

 The resolution for the dangerous driving charge being reduced to careless driving is usually a good outcome for the driver as there is no criminal record associated with careless driving and no mandatory drivers licence suspension.

-Contact me to discuss your case free of charge I have years of experience appearing at bail hearings and I can help you.
+Contact us to discuss your case free of charge we have years of experience defending dangerous driving charges and we can help you.